daed5/serpmaster/README.md

 # Getting Started

-To get started with SERPMaster, head to our [pricing page](https://serpmaster.com/pricing/)and pick a plan.
+To get started with SERPMaster, head to our [pricing page](https://serpmaster.com/pricing/) and pick a plan.
 We’ll then send you your authentication details and you’ll be able to make your first request.

 # Learn More